etienne0n/VisualPathfinding/README.md

 <br>Backend:<br>
 - A-Star implemented and tested<br>
 - levelgenerator for different sizes (8x8, 12x8 and 16x8).
 Levelgenerator uses A*-Star.
+Implemented and tested visually.